5087 - 文學裏的收藏與收藏家 英授 Taught in English

 Students will:

-2. Acquire a good understanding of an emerging field of study which combines comparative literary studies, material culture studies, and literary theory.
+2..
+Acquire a good understanding of an emerging field of study which combines comparative literature studies, material culture studies, and literature theory.

 4. Relate Western cultures of collecting to local, i.e. Taiwanese/East Asian cultures of collecting.